11 min read

 How well do you know your professional self?
 What makes you productive?
 What influences your energy levels?

 Here is how you can actually become a better time manager.
 Set aside one week to track how you currently work.
-During that week, you should track everything you do, how long you do it for, when you take breaks, and so on.
+During that week, you should track everything you do, how long you do it for when you take breaks, and so on.
 It’s tedious to mark down every little change, but it’s essential.
-If pen and paper is not your thing, there are apps, like Clockify for example.
+If pen and paper is not your thing, you can opt for some of the best time management apps in the market.
+Clockify is a great example.

 Take note of everything you do during the whole work week.